newfs/gobotany-app/docs/DKEY.md

 The field Goto Num can be left blank for now, as can Taxa Cache.

-(after I do this, I get the error Lead object has no attribute childlist)
+(TODO: investigate: after I do this, I get the error Lead object has no attribute childlist)

-5. Get the two new IDs of the two lead records you just created.
-You can do a search on the field above the table in the CMS to narrow down the results.
+#### 5. Get the two new IDs of the two lead records you just created.
+You
+can do a search on the field above the table in the CMS to narrow down the results.

-For my example, after creating two new leads with "letters" 3a and 3b, with 179:2a as the parent, I ended up with new records of ID 8745 and 8746, respectively.
+For my example, after creating two new leads with “letters” 3a and 3b, with 179:2a as the parent, I ended up with new records of ID 8745 and 8746, respectively.

-5. Change the old child leads to point to one of the new leads as its parent ID.
+#### 6. Change the old child leads to point to one of the new leads as its
+parent ID.

-So, in this case, I'll choose my new 3a as the lead which will connect the old child leads (180:3a.74 and 181:3b).
+So, in this case, I will choose my new 3a as the lead which will connect the old child leads (180:3a.74 and 181:3b).

-Combine the ID for this lead with its "letter" and you get the full ID of this lead.
+Combine the ID for this lead with its “letter” and you get the full ID of this lead.
 So, 8745.3a.

-Go to the old child leads (search on the ID number in the CMS's search field), and set the Parent to this, 8745.3a.
+Go to the old child leads (search on the ID number in the CMS’s search field), and set the Parent to this, 8745.3a.

 For now, check your Parent ID in the Compact View: you should see your new leads, with the old child leads now connected under one of them.

-The second new child lead will have to go either to another page, or to other leads; that's for the next step.
+The second new child lead will have to go either to another page, or to other leads; that is for the next step.

 Also, note that if you are connecting a sub-structure of old child leads under your new one, that you may need to go through and re-number the Letter field for all the leads beneath your new one.
-So, if you inserted a new 3a lead, you will likely want to re-number everything below it to follow in numerical order, i.e., 4a, 4b, 5a, 5b, 6a, 6b, etc.
+So, if you inserted a new 3a lead, you will likely want to re-number everything below it to follow in numerical order, i.e., 4a, 4b, 5a, 5b, 6a, 6b, etc. As mentioned before, you can wait until a bit later to do this.

-6. For the second new lead, make it go somewhere.
+#### 7. For the second new lead, make it go somewhere.

 Your second new lead, 8746.3b, is hanging out there with nowhere to go.
 Go back to the CMS and search on 8746 to find that record.
 Edit it, and